UdayJaju24/dashboard/README.md

   - For medium and small screens, the container layout switches to columnar, sidebar elements are wrapped, button styles are compacted, and table and chart container styles are tweaked for better fit and readability.
   - For extra-small screens, the table layout is transformed into a block display to fit narrow screens, with headers hidden and data cells behaving like rows, ensuring accessibility and usability across different devices.

+### Deployment of Project
 7. Deploy the Project on GitHub

 I referred this [blog](https://medium.com/@swarajgosavi20/how-to-deploy-react-on-github-pages-33e427f0bd36) to host the project on GitHub.

-Install gh-pages
+- Install gh-pages:

   Install gh-pages using npm.
 ```
 npm install --save gh-pages
 ```
- add homepage
+- Add homepage:

 Edit package.json and Add homepage to package.json and it will be like:
 ```
 "homepage": "https://{myusername}.github.io/{repo-name}",
 ```
-Add deploy in scripts to package.json
+- Add deploy in scripts to package.json:

 Now we will modify the scripts section inside the package.json by adding predeploy and deploy fields.
 ```
 "scripts": {